-Investment Type December 31, 2021 U.S. Agencies implicitly guaranteed Valued by a pricing service that uses matrix pricing or a yield of a similar investment type.
-U.S. treasuries Institutional bond quotes - evaluations based on various market and industry inputs.
-Corporate bonds Valued by a pricing service that uses matrix pricing or a yield of a similar investment type.
-State and local bonds Valued by a pricing service that uses matrix pricing or a yield of a similar investment type.
-Mutual funds Net asset value.
+- U.S. Agencies implicitly guaranteed Valued by a pricing service that uses matrix pricing or a yield of similar investment types. - U.S. Treasuries Institutional bond quotes evaluations based on various market and industry inputs. - Corporate bonds Valued by a pricing service that uses matrix pricing or a yield of similar investment types. - State and local bonds Valued by a pricing service that uses matrix pricing or a yield of similar investment types. - Mutual funds Net asset value.